Skip to main content

 • Reduce the amount of nicotine by using a lower-dose patch.

 • Sleep problems may go away in 3 or 4 days.
-If not, and you’re using a 24-hour patch, try switching to a 16-hour patch.
+If not, try removing your patch before you go to bed.

 • Stop using the patch and try a different form of NRT.